 As your office learns to embrace the educational requirements of a digital-first culture, you also need to keep communication flowing.
 Each employee's understanding of how to utilize their technical tools is only half the battle.
 They need to know the goals your organization is trying to achieve with those tools.
 Productive meetings, collaborative education assignments, and team-building exercises centered around the new technology can ensure the communication piece is set in building your office's digital-first culture.
 For example, Unleashed offers a voluntary tech-centric book club that engages employees and allows them to share ideas in a less formal setting.

 Culture starts from the top and permeates through the organization.
 Executive leadership must have a clear mission and goals, stating what the organization is trying to achieve and what expectations they have of team members.
 When employees know the organization’s ultimate goals and understand the tools at their disposal, a higher level of collaboration is born that will breed success in ways that you never thought possible.

 Fluid and Always in Motion

-For more than a decade, Unleashed Technologies has described digital technology and the web as fluid and always in motion.
+For more than a decade, Unleashed has described digital technology and the web as fluid and always in motion.
 That is true now more than ever.

 Digital transformation is happening in every industry, and the technology-centric sector is continuously evolving.
 To remain competitive organizations, need to be innovative, agile, collaborative, and customer-centric.
 Cultivating a digital-first culture in your organization will enable your workforce to embody these ideals so that at every decision point large or small, the principals of success in this digital age will carry through lifting your business each day.